Smooth Google migration

 Microsoft 365 empowers teamwork and collaboration through a variety of tools and services.
 In this second installment of the Microsoft 365 collaboration tools series, dive into Microsoft Teams, including how to collaborate in Microsoft Teams and key features that make up the backbone of collaboration in the modern workplace.

-Microsoft Teams is a communication and collaboration platform that combines persistent chat capabilities, video conferencing, files storage, and integration with many other Microsoft 365 apps.
+Microsoft Teams is a communication and workplace collaboration platform that combines persistent chat capabilities, video conferencing, files storage, and integration with many other Microsoft 365 apps.

 But with all these features, how exactly do you collaborate in Microsoft Teams?
 Let's look at how these features facilitate team collaboration using the well-known hypothetical company, Contoso Electronics, as our example.